danielnaber/jwordsplitter/README.md

 System.out.println(parts);    // prints: [Versuchs, reihe]
 ```

-#### Usage from Command Line
+#### Usage from command Line

 To split a list of words (one word per line), use this command:

     java -jar jwordsplitter-x.y.jar <filename>

-#### Data Import and Export
+#### Data location

-To export the German dictionary from the JAR file, use this command:
+To access the German dictionary from the JAR file, unzip the JAR.
+The dictionary is at

-    java -cp jwordsplitter-x.y.jar de.danielnaber.jwordsplitter.converter.ExportDict /de/danielnaber/jwordsplitter/wordsGerman.ser

-To serialize a text dictionary (one word per line) to a binary format
-so it can be used by jWordSplitter, use this command:

-    java -cp jwordsplitter-x.y.jar de.danielnaber.jwordsplitter.converter.SerializeDict <textDict> <output>

-The binary format used is simply the standard Java object serialization.
+`de/danielnaber/jwordsplitter/wordsGerman.txt`.

 #### Notes about the algorithm